 He’s always played the guitar.
 Mostly church music – his favorite.
 I can see him now in my mind’s eye in so many iterations – playing at church, playing while we caroled at the convalescent home, crooning Bob Dylan ballads, accompanying my sister as she played the piano, teasing my mom as he played, “I’m the King Bee, baby!
 Buzzin’ ’round your hive,” or jamming for us kids, singing “Grandma’s Feather Bed.”
 I remember the night before my sister’s wedding, after the rehearsal dinner and all the pre-wedding festivities ended, my dad and sister came home and played together one last time before she left home for good, both of them weeping.

-And now he can’t play anymore.
+And now he looks at the instrument he has been strumming for decades and doesn’t know what to do with it..
 I thought of this and I thought of the people dying in Gaza, of Grandpa Ken (Jason’s surrogate dad) who left our house for a short trip back to Denver and is now on hospice alone in Colorado, and of living for more than eight thousand hours with multiple sclerosis.
 I looked out our window at the birch trees newly re-leafed, inhaled slowly and said to God, “There is so much sadness.”
 And immediately, before I had even exhaled, I heard this: “Yes.
 And there is so much beauty.”

 I sat awhile, gazing at the trees that are so brilliantly green this time of year, watching the birds swoop and dance, the mama duck and her two chicks making their way across the water.
 So much sadness.
 So much beauty.
 And so much of life seems to be about letting the one fill you so that the other doesn’t crush you completely.